All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged

 - Good Scars, Evil Scars: After getting in another fight with the Blackbeard Pirates and they newly acquired members, he gets beaten badly and is left with some scars on his face which is still present after two years.

 - Hero Antagonist: He's brutal, but still fair and reasonable; the only reason that he's even coming into conflict with Luffy is because Luffy's goals (freeing Ace) just so happens to conflict with his own (keeping order and making sure that a bunch of incredibly powerful and dangerous criminals stay locked up).
 If it wasn't for the conflict of interest, he'd be more than happy to live and let live.

 - Horn Attack: Played With.
 His "horns" are fake and he can detach them to wear them on his hands as weapons.

 - Horned Humanoid: Subverted.
 He has a pair of long horns that help give him a demonic appearance, but they're actually fake.

 - Implacable Man: In the second half of the Impel Down arc, he pursue Luffy and the escaped prisoners without leaving them any time to breathe, and becomes an almost-literal Advancing Wall of Doom after activating his deadliest poison.
 No one wants to fight him, anyone who gets caught in his poison is left for dead so more people don't die, and by the last chapter of the arc, only a very small percentage of the original escapees manage to get out alive.
 However, later subverted off-screen.
-Turns out he gets beaten to within an inch of his life after Luffy left, by the Blackbeard Pirates and their new recruits.
+Turns out he gets beaten to within an inch of his life after Luffy has left, by the Blackbeard Pirates and their new recruits.